jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 Since Microsoft's PsExec is an executable designed to only run on windows systems, it isn't compatible with non-Windows systems (eg Kali).
 Impacket offers a suite of Python tools for network protocol interactions, including `psexec.py` which is a python script that emulates PsExec's functionality enabling the execution of processes on remote Windows systems from different source platforms, like Linux/MacOs.

-The psexec.py script creates a service on the target host, uploads a randomly named executable to the `ADMIN$` share, and communicating over a named pipe to provide an interactive remote shell with SYSTEM privileges.
+The psexec.py script works similarly to the Microsoft version by creating a service on the target host, uploading a randomly named executable to the `ADMIN$` share, and communicating over a named pipe to provide an interactive remote shell with SYSTEM privileges.
 After execution, `psexec.py` removes any components it deployed on the target system.

 - **Impacket Github**: https://github.com/fortra/impacket/tree/master